PhanstielLab/plotgardener/README.md

-integrated with Bioconductor packages to flexibly accommodate a large variety of genomic assemblies. `plotgardener` can address an endless number of use cases, including: dynamic exploration of genomic data, arrangment into multi-omic layouts, and survey plotting for quickly viewing data across the genome.
+integrated with Bioconductor packages to flexibly accommodate a large variety of genomic assemblies. `plotgardener` can address an endless number of use cases, including: dynamic exploration of genomic data, arrangement into multi-omic layouts, and survey plotting for quickly viewing data across the genome.
 Check out our `vignettes` for detailed examples and suggested use cases!